-The Company did not raise any outside funding during the year ended 31 December 2022.
-The Company had cash and cash equivalents totalling £2,532,758 as at 31 December 2022.
-On 26 January 2023 the Company raised gross placing proceeds of £4,056,250, which will be used to facilitate progression of the Company's HEMO-CAR-T product candidate into clinical trials and to enable the Company to continue development of product candidates for the treatment of viral infections based on its CBR platform.
+The Company successfully raised £5.25 million (before expenses) through the allotment and issue of new ordinary shares during the year ended 31 December 2023, and a further £3.25 million in early 2024.
+These proceeds were raised in order to facilitate the progression of the Company's HEMO-CAR-T product candidate into clinical trials and to enable the Company to continue development of product candidates for the treatment of viral infections and cancers based on its CBR platform.